shoebot/shoebot/doc/source/commands.rst

 .. py:function:: background(*args)

+Set background to any valid color

 .. py:function:: outputmode()

+    Not implemented yet (Nodebox API)

 .. py:function:: colormode(mode=None, crange=None)

+Set the current colormode (can be RGB or HSB) and eventually the color range.

+If called without arguments, it returns the current colormode.

+  * mode: Color mode, either "rgb", or "hsb"
+  * crange: Maximum scale value for color, e.g. 1.0 or 255

 .. py:function:: colorrange(crange)

+By default colors range from 0.0 - 1.0 using colorrange other defaults can be used, e.g. 0.0 - 255.0

+  * crange: Color range of 0.0 - 255:

 .. py:function:: fill(*args)

+Sets a fill color, applying it to new paths.

+  * args: color in supported format

 .. py:function:: stroke(*args)
+Set a stroke color, applying it to new paths.

+  * args: color in supported format

 .. py:function:: nofill()

+Stop applying fills to new paths.

 .. py:function:: nostroke()

+Stop applying strokes to new paths.

 .. py:function:: strokewidth(w=None)

+ * w: Stroke width.
+ * return: If no width was specified then current width is returned.

 .. py:function:: color(*args)

+  * args: color in a supported format.
+  * return: Color object containing the color.

 Text